Career Summary

 Biography

-Angus is a casual academic and research associate in the School of Education and the Priority Research Centre for Physical Activity and Nutrition at the University of Newcastle.
-He attained a Bachelor of Teaching (Health and Physical Education) (Honours) from the University of Newcastle in 2016, and commenced his PhD in 2017.
-Angus’ doctoral research is focused on the development and evaluation of a novel school-based physical activity intervention (known as Burn 2 Learn) for senior school students (i.e., Grades 11 and 12).
-The Burn 2 Learn project examines the effects of high-intensity interval training (HIIT), on students’ physiological, psychological, and cognitive health.
+Angus is an Associate Lecturer and post-doctoral researcher in the School of Education at the University of Newcastle.
+He attained a Bachelor of Teaching (Health and Physical Education) (Honours) from the University of Newcastle in 2016, and completed his PhD in 2021.
+Angus’ doctoral research focused on the development and evaluation of a novel school-based physical activity intervention (known as Burn 2 Learn) for senior school students (i.e., Grades 11 and 12).
+The Burn 2 Learn project examines the effects of high-intensity interval training (HIIT), on students’ physiological, psychological, and cognitive health, and is currently being adapted for students living with disability.

 Qualifications